-Beyond her work with Stadium Stompers, CPI inspired Jackie created a series of display boards about resources available to neighbors, which she presented at her church.
+Beyond her work with Stadium Stompers, CPI inspired Jackie to create a series of display boards about resources available to neighbors, which she presented at her church.

 Now, she continues to spread the word about available resources through the newsletter she sends out as part of her role as a committeeperson.